Denver Public Schools will be a national leader to ensure that all students with special education needs will be taught in an inclusive environment.

 Special Education Department Site- Contains links to department resources, IEP guidance, and Standard Operating Procedures.
 Home page includes a map to locate service providers by schools and a calendar of upcoming professional development.

 ACEConnect Transition Services - Transition resources and supports for students with disabilities in DPS, including transition basics, resources for transition assessment, career exploration opportunities and more!

 Assistive Technology - Web resource for requesting assistive technology for DPS students.
-Information on resources, policies and for support with utilization of assistive technology.
+Information on resources, policies and support with the utilization of assistive technology.

 Extended School Year (ESY) - Homepage for the DPS Extended School Year program.
 ESY is intended to maintain student's IEP goals from the previous school year.
 This website provides information on ESY including guidance for determining whether a student requires ESY services, data collection tools and the online ESY registration form.

-SEAS - Special Education Assessment Services (SEAS) provides support with the evaluation of student's whose primary language is Spanish.
+Bilingual Assessment Team (SEAS) - Bilingual Assessment Team (SEAS) provides support with the evaluation of students whose primary language is Spanish.
 SEAS should be contacted whenever a child is being considered for special education eligibility and the child's native language is Spanish.
-You will be prompted to enter your DPS ID and password to enter the SEAS referral system.
+You will be prompted to enter your DPS ID and password to enter the Bilingual Assessment Team referral system.

 Director, Special Education

 Director, Special Services